Astro Gaming A50 Wireless 7.1 Surround Sound Headset Review

 A stand is also included and is actually well designed as it houses both the headset as well as the transmitter.
 For the most part, putting the stand together was easy as it involved nothing more than snapping a couple pieces of plastic together.
 But attaching the top lip part took a bit of patience and force to connect.
 Once everything is put together though, the stand gives the entire unit nice presentation values and doesn’t take up too much space.

 The main selling point of the A50 is simple: 7.1 surround sound in a wireless model.
-In short, this unit sounds great.
+In short, this unit sounds great and is probably the best sounding headset I have ever heard.

 Just to reiterate, this sound quality for this unit is higher than I expected.
 I have been using a 6.1 surround sound system for a few years now but was blown away by the difference in these headphones.
 The problem with a typical speaker based surround sound system is usually two fold.
 One, running long wires can be a pain.
 And two, each speaker needs to be set according to the viewing distance.
 This means if you are sitting closer to the left speaker, the right speakers will need to be adjusted to compensate for sitting closer to the left speaker.
 Sure, you can plan on sitting right in the middle of the room, but guests that sit on the outer perimeter will have a lesser audio experience due to difference distances away.
 Because these headphones are obviously designed for a single person, the surround sound system is always perfect calibrated.
 For example, I was able to hear the detailed crunch of the snow when walking in a frozen wasteland in Boarderlands 2 and the booming magical effects in Skyrim sounded like I was casting spells with my own hands.
 These detailed sounds were not as apparent when using a standard surround sound system.
 In short, this headset creates an even more immersive gaming experience and is actually very cool.
 Once you experience this for yourself, it will be difficult to ever go back to general stereo speakers ever again.